 My recent article on preventing bears and critter issues had as its primary piece of advice a simple tenet: Try not to camp in popular campsites if possible.

 Trash?
 Fire ring?
-A large amount of impacted ground?
+A significant amount of impacted ground?
 Do not be surprised if something pays a visit in the night.
 Bears are usually a minor issue…rodents are more likely to be a problem.

 After the bear/critter article, I received emails and comments asking the best way to pick a site and if long trail data books had ALL the campsites.

-- Speaking of being 200+ feet or more away, do not be afraid to be out of site and away from the trail.
+- Speaking of being 200+ feet or more away, do not be afraid to be out of sight and away from the trail.
 Besides being suggested per LNT guidelines, your chances of finding a non-popular spot are excellent if you go a little bit off-trail.
 Be sure your chosen site is a sustainable one.
 Do not camp on fragile or protected areas.
 If in a larger group, disperse if feasible.

 A few ideas to assist in picking a good campsite.
 The perfect campsite?
 Well, that’s a whole ‘nother ball of metaphysical wax. 😉

 Great campsite info, Mags.
 Thanks for drafting it so carefully and posting it.
 Big help to many.